-Heartland will conduct Phase II ESA field activities to address identified RECs and other environmental concerns identified in the Phase I ESA (Heartland, 2016).
-Site investigation activities will include the collection of subsurface soil samples to assess soil quality to identify potential historical leaks and/or spills.
+Heartland will conduct Phase II ESA field activities to address RECs identified in the Phase I ESA (Heartland, 2016).
+Site investigation activities will include the collection of subsurface soil samples to identify potential historical leaks and/or spills associated with the former ASTs.
 All sampling procedures and analytical methods will be conducted in accordance with the approved, grant-wide QAPP (Heartland, 2016).

-4.3 SOIL BORING AND SUBSURFACE INVESTIGATION
+3.3 SOIL BORING AND SUBSURFACE INVESTIGATION

-Soil boring locations will be cleared for underground utilities by conducting an underground utility survey using GPR, notifying applicable utility companies, and reviewing any records available from the City or elsewhere regarding utility locations.
+Soil boring locations will be cleared for underground utilities by notifying applicable utility companies and reviewing any records available from the City or elsewhere regarding utility locations.

-Soil sampling equipment such as drilling tools will be decontaminated prior to arrival onsite.
-To prevent cross contamination, all drilling and downhole equipment will be decontaminated in between use at the site utilizing a high-pressure spray washer, an Alconox solution wash, followed by a distilled water rinse.
+Soil sampling equipment such as drill rods will be decontaminated prior to arrival onsite.
+To prevent cross contamination, all drilling and downhole equipment will be decontaminated in between use at the Site utilizing a high-pressure spray washer, an Alconox solution wash, followed by a distilled water rinse.

-The soil investigation will consist of up to 14 soil borings advanced using direct push drilling methods.
-Soil borings will be advanced throughout the site, with 7 borings advanced in the northern portion of the site in the area of the former USTs and former fuel dispenser islands, 4 borings advanced along the northwestern, northcentral, and northeastern boundaries of the Site in the area of the former gasoline service station and 3 borings advanced in the southern portion of the Site in landscaped areas north of the adjacent school building.
+The soil investigation will consist of up to 3 soil borings advanced using direct push drilling methods.
+Soil borings will be advanced east of the existing barn, in the vicinity of the former ASTs.
 Locations of the proposed soil borings are depicted on Figure 3.